Cosmic-CoNN: A Cosmic Ray Detection Deep-Learning Framework, Dataset, and Toolkit: Conclusion

 \section{Conclusion}

 In this work, we presented an end-to-end solution to help tackle the CR detection problem in astronomical images.
-The large, diverse ground-based cosmic ray dataset produces rich feature coverage, allowing deep-learning models to achieve state-of-the-art CR detection on single-exposure images from Las Cumbres Observatory.
-The \texttt{Cosmic-CoNN} deep-learning framework trained generic CR detection models that maintain very high performance on unseen instruments.
+The large, diverse LCO CR dataset produces rich feature coverage, allowing deep-learning models to achieve state-of-the-art CR detection on single-exposure images from Las Cumbres Observatory.
+The Cosmic-CoNN deep-learning framework trained generic CR detection models that maintain \edit1{consistent} performance on unseen instruments.
 Extensive evaluation showed the framework's broad applicability in ground- and space-based imaging data, as well as spectroscopic data.
 Finally, we released a toolkit to make the deep-learning CR detection easily accessible to astronomers.

-Using the generic \texttt{Cosmic-CoNN} model as a pre-trained initialization, other facilities could fine-tune a model optimized for their own CCD imager with a lot less data.
+Using the generic Cosmic-CoNN model as a pre-trained initialization, other facilities could fine-tune a model optimized for their own CCD imager with a lot less data.
 The LCO CR dataset also lays the foundation for a potential universal solution.
 By expanding our dataset with more instruments from other facilities, we are confident to see an universal CR detection model that achieves better performance on unseen ground-based instruments without further training.

-The \texttt{Cosmic-CoNN} framework and the toolkit will be a valuable resource for the community to develop future deep-learning methods for source extraction, satellite detection, near-Earth objects detection, and more.
-These topics are not the focus of this paper but our improvements to the neural network made \texttt{Cosmic-CoNN} a suitable deep-learning architecture for these tasks, as we have seen in some preliminary experiments.
+The Cosmic-CoNN framework and the toolkit will be a valuable resource for the community to develop future deep-learning methods for source extraction, satellite detection, near-Earth objects detection, and more.
+These topics are not the focus of this paper but our improvements to the neural network made Cosmic-CoNN a suitable deep-learning architecture for these tasks, as we have seen in some preliminary experiments.

-With the current \texttt{Cosmic-CoNN} model rejecting CRs that could be falsely recognized as astronomical sources, we could better profile the point spread functions in order to address the $\sim$1.21\% excluded CR pixels in the next release of our dataset.
-We expect to see further improvement in the \texttt{Cosmic-CoNN} model.
+With the current Cosmic-CoNN model rejecting CRs that could be falsely recognized as astronomical sources, we could better profile the point spread functions in order to address the $\sim$1.21\% excluded CR pixels in the next release of our dataset.
+We expect to see further improvement in the Cosmic-CoNN model.